pe-st/wildfly-mp-reactive-messaging/README.md

 * An account on https://developers.redhat.com
   * Go to https://developers.redhat.com/developer-sandbox/get-started and provision an OpenShift instance
 * Download the following and make available in your PATH
-  * [rhoas](https://github.com/redhat-developer/app-services-cli/releases) - this is the command line tool to interact with RHOSAK
+  * [rhoas](https://github.com/redhat-developer/app-services-cli/releases) - this is the command line tool to interact with RHOSAK.
+Note that the official-looking location for downloading the CLI (i.e. link:https://developers.redhat.com/products/red-hat-openshift-streams-for-apache-kafka/download[this]) is currently too old to run this example, so make sure to use the first link.
   * [helm](https://helm.sh/docs/intro/install/)
     * Use it to add the `wildfly` Helm repostory as outlined in https://docs.wildfly.org/wildfly-charts/
   * `oc` - This is the OpenShift command line interface.
 It can be downloaded from the OpensShift console of the instance you provisioned a few steps back, as outlined [here](https://developers.redhat.com/openshift/command-line-tools).
     * Log into your OpenShift instance by copying the login command from the OpenShift console.
 This is available from the menu under your user name in the top right.
       * Once logged select the project you wish to use by running `oc project <project name>`.
-To find the name of the project to use, run the following command and choose the one ending with '-dev': `oc get projects`
+To find the name of the project to use, run the following command and choose the one ending with '-dev': `oc get projects`.
+If you started your OpenShift sandbox for the first time, it might take a few minutes until it is available

 ## Starting a Kafka instance in RHOSAK

+These instructions were done with version 0.49.0 of the `rhoas` CLI.
+Since it is under development, the instructions might change subtly.
+The main steps are:

+* login to RHOSAK
+* Create a Kafka instance, and set it as the active instance
+* Create a Kafka topic
+* Create a service account used to authenticate against the Kafka instance, and grant it access to produce/consume messages on the Kafka instance
+* Create an OpenShift secret called `rhoas` containing
+   * the address of the Kafka instance
+   * the service account details

 While Kafka instances, Service Accounts, topics and ACLS can be set up in the RHOSAK console accessible from https://developers.redhat.com/products/red-hat-openshift-streams-for-apache-kafka/getting-started, we will do it via the `rhoas` CLI.